Aventon Sinch Step-Through Review

 Ride

 Gosh, we like riding this bike.
-It is unrivaled in its smooth and damp ride while remaining comfortable and stable.
-While it has some minor drawbacks due to its lack of features and a more limited height range that affects taller riders, this bike feels awfully nice to ride.
+Its smooth and damp ride is unrivaled while remaining comfortable and stable.
+While it has minor drawbacks due to its lack of features and a more limited height range affecting taller riders, this bike feels delightful to ride.

 The Aventon is supremely smooth and comfortable to ride, with plenty of stability for a folding model.
-The RST Guide ML-20 suspension fork does its job dampening the ride over bumps and cracks in the road, even with just 45 millimeters of travel.
+The RST Guide ML-20 suspension fork does a good job of dampening the ride over bumps and cracks in the road, even with just 45 millimeters of travel.
 You can lock out the fork if you don't want the suspension's dampening effect.
-Thick 4-inch tires provide plenty of air volume to further improve the cushy ride.
-This bike remains stable at high speeds, too, giving the rider confidence to make turns and handle obstacles.
-The Tektro mechanical disc brakes might be a touch less powerful than hydraulic disc brakes, but we had no issue controlling speed and stopping quickly.
+Thick 4-inch tires provide plenty of air volume, improving the cushy ride.
+This bike remains stable at high speeds giving the rider confidence to make turns and handle obstacles.
+The Tektro mechanical disc brakes are less powerful than hydraulic disc brakes, but we had no issue controlling speed and stopping quickly.
 It's also a quiet ride, emitting virtually no noticeable noise underway.

-The claimed height range is 4'11" to 6'3", but our long-legged, six-foot-tall lead tester still had bent knees while pedaling after maxing out the seat post height.
-Folks six feet tall and more may want to consider replacing the seatport with a longer one aftermarket.
-Still, our lead tester liked riding this bike, which rides upright and casually.
-The saddle is well-padded while the handlebar grips are thinner and firm, losing a point in comfort but not a deal-breaker.
+The claimed height range is 4'11" to 6'2", but our long-legged, six-foot-tall lead tester still had bent knees while pedaling after maxing out the seat post height.
+Folks six feet tall and more should consider replacing the seatpost with a longer aftermarket model.
+Still, we liked the casual, upright ride this bike provides.
+The saddle is well-padded, while the handlebar grips are thinner and firm, losing a point in comfort but not a deal-breaker.

 Beyond the much-appreciated suspension fork, this bike doesn't have many other features.
 Other models come equipped with lights powered by the bike's battery, but you'll have to find other lighting solutions for this model.
-The pedals do fold in, helping with portability and stowing, and it comes with an extra derailleur hanger and a folding multi-tool for repairs and adjustments.
-There are some compatible accessories sold on the Aventon site, like fenders and a rear rack, should you want to boost the overall package of this model.
+The pedals fold in, which helps with portability and stowing, and the bike comes with an extra derailleur hanger and a folding multi-tool.
+Some compatible accessories are available through the Aventon site, like fenders and a rear rack, should you want to boost the overall usability of this model

 Range

-If you value distance on top of a smooth ride, the Aventon Sinch also provides.
-Ranking at the top of the heap in our range tests, this bike travels far on a single charge.
-The large-capacity 672-watt battery impressed our testers.
+If you value distance on top of a smooth ride, the Aventon Sinch also provides a significant amount of range.
+Fairing well in our range tests, the Sinch made it over 30 miles on a single charge.
+Its large-capacity 672-watt battery impressed our testers.

 Power

 The Sinch is also fast and powerful.
-Only using the throttle paddle, it hits 20 mph top speed, while pedaling got us to 24.5 mph with maximum effort.
-The only minor drawback is a noticeable lag in throttle response, as well as a slower response with pedal assist.
+Using only the throttle paddle, it hits a top speed of 20 mph; while pedaling, we reached 24.5 mph with maximum effort.
+The only minor drawback is a noticeable lag in throttle response and a slower response with pedal assist.

 Once the throttle engages, it is perky and gains speed quickly.
-We did notice a lag of 0.5-1 seconds after hitting the throttle and it actually engaging, though, which is midly annoying, but something you get used to fairly quickly.
+We noticed a 0.5-1 seconds lag between hitting the throttle and acceleration, which is mildly annoying but something you get used to fairly quickly.
 In our acceleration test, we hit a top speed of 20 mph in 12 seconds while only employing the throttle, no pedaling.
 It hit 16 mph on our uphill power test, slowing only to 15 mph in the steepest section, which is barely shy of the best in our test fleet.
-We imagine that the heavier weight might be holding it back a touch in this aspect, as well as the larger tires that increase friction and reduce torque to some degree.
-Of course, we're splitting hairs here, and we expect the vast majority of riders to find this model plenty powerful and quick when starting from a stop or charging uphill.
+The heavier weight might hold it back a touch in this aspect, while the larger tires increase friction.
+Of course, we're splitting hairs here, and we expect most riders to find this model plenty powerful and quick when starting from a stop or charging uphill.

 There are five levels of pedal assist on the Sinch, and the power of the assistance increases incrementally with each level.
 The cadence sensor is the basis for pedal assist engagement, and like the throttle, we felt a small delay between starting to pedal and the power kicking in.
 In an improvement over other models, we felt less jumpiness when activating the pedal assist, and shifts between levels were nice and smooth.